anshumanv/crazy-canvas/README.md

 # crazy-canvas

-Generate random patterns with random colors and draw width.
+A web-app to generate random patterns with random colors and draw width.

+### Usage
-Click and hover mouse around the screen and generate random crazy patterns.
+Click and hover mouse around the screen :grinning:.

 ### Features
 * Colours changing with time.